gooddata/gooddata-ui-sdk/docs/contributing.md

 > Note: **never** add new packages by running package manager directly (e.g. `yarn add ...`).
 > This will break the node_modules.

+After adding new dependency run `rush update` to approve new package.

 ### How do I remove dependencies from a project?

 Remove the dependencies from package.json and then run `rush update`.